Published : 10.27.2020

 Just about every process in the Google Cloud Platform (GCP) is regulated by identity access management (IAM).
-Yet, when it comes to IAM while using GCP, many users today are making major mistakes.
-Unfortunately, these missteps lead to critical security vulnerabilities that can compromise systems and applications.
+Yet, when it comes to IAM while using GCP, many users today are making major security mistakes.
+Unfortunately, these missteps lead to critical gaps creating pathways to your data.

 So, what do these misconfigurations look like?